cory2067/osumod/README.md

 ![(i) Pending](http://put.nu/files/JVTQTgd.png)

 For each request, click the (i) icon to open a menu where you can set each request to accepted, rejected, nominated, etc.

 If you select the "archived" option, the request will be removed from your home page, and moved to the "Archives" tab.
 This can be useful for decluttering your queue.

+After being requested, map info won't update automatically.
+So if the map changes metadata or star rating, you can use the "Refresh" button to update them.

 ### Request Tab